 Mortgage Debenture Ltd (in administration) v Chapman and others 1 W.L.R.
 3048 (CA) – responding to an appeal before Lord Dyson MR and McCombe and David Richards LJJ on the scope of the moratorium provisions in paragraph 43(6) of Schedule B1 to the Insolvency Act 1986; appeal dismissed.

-Halsall & Ors v Oasis Land Development Ltd & Ors A30 MA037 – Trial before HHJ Bird in the High Court; acting for claimants alleging fraud induced them to invest in unbuilt holiday homes on Cayman Brac; alleged land banking; settled on day 8 of the trial.
+Halsall & Ors v Oasis Land Development Ltd & Ors A30 MA037 – Acting for the claimants who alleged fraud induced them to invest in unbuilt holiday homes on Cayman Brac; alleged land banking; trial before HHJ Bird in the High Court with Jonathan Kirk QC and Jonathon Goulding for the defendant; settled on day 8 of the trial.

 Morris v Blackpool Borough Council H.L.R.
 2 (CA) – acting for Council on local government appeal concerning the Council’s rights to charge for discretionary services in respect of leases granted under the right to buy scheme.

 Lambert & Ors v Barratt Homes Ltd & Rochdale Metropolitan Borough Council B.L.R.
 527 (CA) – appeal on behalf of the Council in a flooding case, setting aside judgment against it when there was a solvent tortfeasor who directly caused the material problems.

 Bangla Television Ltd (In Liquidation) B.C.C.
 143 – application for summary judgment on behalf of a liquidator in a wrongful trading case under section 214 of the Insolvency Act 1986.